 Today we’ll take a closer look at OLAP dimensions and measures and figure out what they are and how they impact on the way the information is processed.

 The main difference between an OLAP dimension and an OLAP measure is that the first one forms the data structure, and the second one is responsible for providing users with numeric values used when creating reports.

+But let’s figure out what is a dimension in OLAP first.
 An OLAP dimension takes the highest level in the OLAP datacube structure.
-A dimension is the metadata element, which describes the core economic indicators of enterprise’s activity, for example, products, customers, sales region, and period of time etc. OLAP dimensions help in data grouping and filtering on various grounds.
+We can define OLAP dimension as the metadata element, which describes the core economic indicators of enterprise’s activity, for example, products, customers, sales region, and period of time etc. OLAP dimensions help in data grouping and filtering on various grounds.
 Then this information can be detailed into other hierarchies, and that is how you can obtain an in-depth business data analysis.
 For example, an OLAP dimension ‘Country’ is detailed to “Region”, then - to “Town” etc.

 How does it work in practice?
 Imagine that your co-worker or boss needs a simple summary of graphic cards sales for 2017.
 Due to OLAP application, an analyst can detail the report and obtain the information for the more narrow duration of sales.
 Also, it can be useful to know how the beginning of sales of new cheap and revolutionary powerful model affects the sales of traditional graphic cards by well-known brands.
 Thanks to this information the analyst can track market trends promptly and correct the company’s business development strategy if needed.